The Pujades Affair

 in Paris even though some historians had a high opinion of Pujades: Esteve de Corbera praises him in Cataluña Illustrada (1678) as the first contemporary who "found a way in these difficult times to give us a chronicle of Catalonia... he accomplished this with great care by searching the archives for ancient documents... dedicating a better part of his life to this laudable occupation without any support, public or private, and even opposed by some out of jealousy..."
 In the same year, the Franciscan historian Joan Roig i Jalpí praises him even more highly: "The Second Part of the chronicle of Dr. Pujades illuminates everything noble about Catalonia, in general and in particular, and it is worth more, without comparison, than all the treasures of Venice."
 In 1821, the Dominican historian Jaime Villanueva noted in Viage literarario a las Iglesias de España...: "There isn't a library in Catalonia, large or small, which doesn't have a copy of the Marca Hispanica... but the Second and Third Part of the Chronicle of Catalonia of Dr. Jeroni Pujades, which has many precious documents, remains unpublished for almost two centuries" and he goes on to say that Baluze "repaid his benefector with an arrogant comment in the index... and exploited documents in this work and others that Pujades had collected during half a century in the archives of Aragon, Catalonia, Valencia, Roussillon, Conflente, etc., by enjoying them as if he had visited these holy places himself."
 (See link!)

 Perhaps, the critics of Pujades, who base their evaluations solely on the diaries, should at least honor the courage of their colleague by addressing some of the open questions: Why did the Spanish continuation of the Chronicle disappear for two centuries?
 Did Pierre de Marca really take it by "force of arms" as claimed by one of his sons?
 Only the diaries of 1601-1610 and 1621-1630 seem to exist, but would a passionate chronicler leave these gaps?
-Did Pujades capture the zeitgeist of Catalonia like an eyewitness with a publication of his diaries in mind, or did he reveal his most private thoughts?
-And why should we rely on a brief notice of his funeral in 1635 – if there is overwhelming evidence that he was still alive in the 1640s?
+Did Pujades capture the zeitgeist of Catalonia like an eyewitness with a publication of his diaries in mind, or did he reveal his private thoughts?
+And why should we rely on an obituary about his death in 1635 – if there is overwhelming evidence that he was still alive in the 1640s?

 In the early 1600s, during a visit of Sant Pere de Rodes, an ancient Benedictine monastery in the Pyrenees, Pujades discovered a Latin text which claims the monastery was built over a cave where Roman clergymen had hidden relics in the 7th century, including the skull and crossbones of St Peter and a cup with the blood of Christ.
 Although Pujades doesn't refer to the "Holy Grail" verbatim, he uses a sophisticated rhetoric to expose an elaborate cover-up.

-This discovery could be the reason why the Spanish version of the Chronicle remained unpublished for over two centuries!
+This discovery could be the reason why the Spanish version of the Chronicle remained unpublished for so long!
 After their first disappearance, they turned up in the library of the archbishop of Rouen in 1696 who informed Pau Ignasi de Dalmases i Ros, a Catalan aristocrat and scholar, and invited him to review them.
 Dalmases compiled a summary in 1700 and recommended the Chronicle to his peers in Barcelona.
-Josep Taberner i d'Ardena, the bishop of Girona and a fellow scholar, was owed some favors at the court of Louis XIV and could get copies of some manuscripts in 1720, which also disappeared.
+Josep Taberner i d'Ardena, the bishop of Girona and a fellow scholar, was owed some favors at the court of Louis XIV and could get copies of some manuscripts in 1720, which disappeared again.

-The above-mentioned Jaime Villanueva claims that Pujades had given his manuscripts to Pierre de Marca , which would reflect his "anti-Castilian bitterness" and the history of the period: After their revolt in 1640, the Catalans procclaimed Louis XIII as "count of Barcelona", which gave them independence from Spain – and the Vatican.
+The above-mentioned Jaime Villanueva claims that Pujades had handed his manuscripts voluntarily to Pierre de Marca , which would reflect his "anti-Castilian bitterness" and the history of the period: After their revolt in 1640, the Catalans procclaimed Louis XIII as "count of Barcelona" and gained independence from Spain – and the Vatican.
 Villanueva may have had access to inside information because he found the lost copies of the Chronicle in the library of Taberner's pro-French descendants in the early 1800s, which made it possible to get them published.
 It turned out, however, that the Parisian scribe did not understand any Spanish and his transcripts had so many errors and omissions that a major revision had to be made by its editors Fèlix Torres Amat, Pròsper de Bofarull and Albert Pujol, an erudite team of scholars.

 After being lost for almost two hundred years, the work was finally published in Barcelona under the title Crònica Universal del Principado de Cataluña in six volumes between 1829 and 1832.
 The editors had the support of the Reial Acadèmia de Bones Lletres de Barcelona and, like Dalmases, were sympathetic to his ideas and intimately acquainted with Catalan zeitgeist and history.
 Hence, they seem to have made sure the censure had no linear access to the work so that all volumes could be published.
 They released vol. 1 (I-II) and vol. 3 (V) in 1829, followed by vol. 4 (VI) in 1830.
 The controversial vol. 5 (VII) was held back with vol. 2 (III-IV) until 1831, which would explain (see below) the change of position in the foreword of volume 6 (VIII), which followed in 1832.